Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-setup/nextcloud-ios.rst

     :width: 40%
     :alt: nextcloud-ios-login

-7. The account access page will be displayed, then click "Grant access".
+7. The account access page will be displayed, and you can simply tap "Grant access".

    .. figure:: /_static/images/services/nextcloud/nextcloud-iOS-step6.png
     :width: 40%